Axiverse Lampposts: Field ranges and couplings

 Recall from above that, except for perhaps the lightest and heaviest axions, the typical suppression of an axion coupling to the Standard Model scaled with $\sqrt{N}$.
-Here, however, there is exactly no suppression: the QCD axion satisfies the naive relationship between its field range and its decay constant, meaning that it incurs no suppression in its coupling to the Standard Model.
+The QCD axion, on the other hand, satisfies the naive relationship between its field range and its decay constant, meaning that it incurs no suppression in its coupling to the Standard Model.

-The couplings of the other axions to the Standard Model are determined by the other elements of the coupling vector:
+The couplings of the other axions to the Standard Model are determined by the remaining elements of the coupling vector:

 where we have chosen to normalize $\bm \xi_i$ such that $[\bm \xi_{(i)}]_{(i)} = 1$, and in particular\ $\bm \xi_{i_{c}}$ measures couplings relative to the QCD axion in units of the corresponding axion's GS decay constant.